-The NCRM was originally incorporated in 1963 in Greenville, NC as the East Carolina Chapter of the National Railway Historical Society, Inc. (ECC NRHS).
+The NCRM was originally founded in 1963 at East Carolina University in Greenville, NC, and in 1964 it was chartered as the East Carolina Chapter of the National Railway Historical Society, Inc. (ECC NRHS).
 The NRHS is an over 80 year old non-profit dedicated to rail history preservation with nearly 50 chapters across the US.
 It serves as an umbrella organization for many rail history enthusiasts, railroad preservationists, museums, and historic railroad operations.
 For more info, see www.nrhs.com

 Beginning in the 1960’s the ECC NRHS began acquiring and preserving historic railroad equipment in Greenville, NC.
-During this time, the ECC NRHS became an IRS 501(c)3 non-profit to facilitate donations for the acquisition and preservation of rail equipment.
-Several years later, their equipment was relocated to a short line of track in Farmville, NC where it remained until 1983.
-In 1983, the ECC NRHS acquired the historic railroad and property located in Bonsal, NC that was being abandoned by the Southern Railway (SOU).
+During this time, the ECC NRHS was incorporated as a NC non-profit organization in 1965, and in 1966 received its IRS 501(c)3 non-profit certification to facilitate donations for the acquisition and preservation of rail equipment.
+Several years later, their equipment was relocated to a short line of track in Farmville, NC where it remained until 1982.
+In 1982, the ECC NRHS acquired the historic railroad and property located in Bonsal, NC that was being abandoned by the Southern Railway (SOU).